ajfriesen/ajfriesen.com/content/de/freelance/freelance.md

  css_class = ""
 +++

-I am open for some projects on the side.
+I am open for some small projects on the side.
-I do not have experience as a freelancer yet and therefore like to experiment.

-I can offer a lot due to my background and interest:

-- Build and host your static Websites
-- Automation
-- Documentation
-- Process automation
-- Process documentation
-- Process optimization
-- Digitalization
-- Teaching
-- Consulting